Regionalism is defined as a feeling of loyalty to a particular part of a country and a wish for it to be more politically independent.

 4) The fourth one which is the most dangerous for an integrity and Unity of nation is secession where a particular geographical union wants to segregate from the Union of India or any other country with an autonomous self-power.

-When back to British period there is a slight origin of regionalism in the back British Colonial rule in the way of presidencies and Diversity which brings about all the regional language and cultural people together and their arises a positive and negative changes of the differences between these people as stated earlier and also British attitude towards princely states and those of presidencies deferred a lot which created a kind of regionalist feeling between these princely states and that of Presidencies where on the criteria of developmental basis.
+When back to British period there is a slight origin of regionalism in the back British Colonial rule in the way of presidencies and Diversity which brings about all the regional language and cultural people together and there arises a positive and negative changes of the differences between these people as stated earlier and also British attitude towards princely states and those of presidencies deferred a lot which created a kind of regionalist feeling between these princely states and that of Presidencies where on the criteria of developmental basis.
 Even though the princely states were given the autonomous power and authority to take care of their development process, the British attitude to develop these presidencies created a kind of differences between these two and a emerged a feeling of regionalism to their own region for the interest of seeking development in princely states.

-Regionalism in a way creates a positive sense to a nation where in it seeks for the developmental process in the particular region in order to protect their interest in that region and also it promotes the welfare of the state and the people.
+Regionalism in a way creates a positive sense to a nation wherein it seeks for the developmental process in the particular region in order to protect their interest in that region and also it promotes the welfare of the state and the people.

 Many political parties arise in the due course of this regionalism where it promotes a kind of feeling in people by using a puppet of regionalist feeling towards them.
 This regionalism is slowly turning from non-violent means to violent means to achieve their goals.
 Even regionalism in contemporary India is readily used for political gains by petty politicians and socialist organizations and economic reasons are exploited for political divisions.